 - Goals: maximize first-pass success, reduce the risk of aspiration

-- Involves the rapid induction of anesthesia and paralysis followed by immediate intubation without intervening attempts at ventilation
+- Technique: rapid induction of anesthesia and paralysis followed by immediate intubation without intervening attempts at ventilation

 Indications for endotracheal intubation